 - One of the staples of Li'l Abner.
-The town of Dogpatch is extremely poor and the inhabitants on constant brink of starvation — and it's never taken even remotely seriously.
-Creator Al Capp drew up poor himself, and took a fair bit of inspiration from his own childhood for the comic, but decided to exaggerate it to ridiculous extremes and play it all for laughs.
-On a couple of occasions the characters even commented on this, lamenting that their cartoonist had made it and was now comfortably well off, while they were as poor as ever.
+The town of Dogpatch is extremely poor and the inhabitants constantly on the brink of starvation — and it's never taken even remotely seriously.
+Creator Al Capp grew up poor himself, and took a fair bit of inspiration from his own childhood for the comic, but decided to exaggerate it to ridiculous extremes and play it all for laughs.
+On a couple of occasions, the characters even commented on this, lamenting that their cartoonist had made it and was now comfortably well off, while they were as poor as ever.

 - Osmosis Jones: The title character, a white blood cell, talks to Drix, a cold pill, about growing up in "the wrong side of the digestive tract".